How to avoid hearing Jesus say “I never knew you.”

 What is the will of God that we should be doing?
-Fortunately the answer to that question is very clear.
+Fortunately the answer to that question is found throughout scripture and it is very clear.
 We must look after those who are in need.
 We must give to those who are poor, befriend those who are alone and promote justice for those who need justice.
 To put it simply we must love our neighbour.
-The importance of 'doing' these things that God commands is found throughout scripture:

 • In Genesis God says: “I have chosen him (Abraham) that he may charge his children and his household after him to keep the way of the LORD by doing righteousness and justice” (Genesis 18:19);

 • In the law given to Moses there are many, many examples of commands to look after others.
 Just one example must do for this post: “Give liberally and be ungrudging …for on this account the LORD your God will bless you in all your work and in all that you undertake.
 Since there will never cease to be some in need on the earth, I therefore command you, ‘Open your hand to the poor and needy neighbour in your land.'”
 (Deuteronomy 15:10-11);